icons8/lunacy-docs/docs/components_new.md

 ## Creating overrides

-To reiterate, an override is any edit you make to a component instance. this section covers them in detail.
+To reiterate, an override is any edit you make to a component instance.
+Let's go over them in detail.

 Click `▾` next to the title of a component instance in the **Layer list** to expand its contents.
 You can modify all the layers inside it to apply the changes to **this component instance only**, creating an override:

 <embed type="image/svg+xml" alt="instance_in_layer_list" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/qtjn2JJXVkixZRrCeXVMiA.svg" width="844" />

+Some basic overrides you can make are changes to layer color, text, or image content.

+Below, we have a simple example of a card component consisted of an image (an oval with an **Image** fill) and a labeled button.
+We make three types of overrides to the card, changing the **button color**, the **button label**, and the **image**.

+<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/creating_simple_overrides.png" height="auto"><source src="/public/creating_simple_overrides.mp4" type="video/mp4"></video>

+You can easily reset all of these overrides by pressing <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg"  width="16" > in the **Component** section, like in the demo above.

-Here’s a list of layers and properties you can create overrides for (depending on the layer types it contains):
+Here’s a full list of layers and properties you can create overrides for (depending on the layer types it contains):

-- Fills and images.
+- Fills and images
-- Text content and properties.
+- Text content and properties
-- Layer and text styles.
+- Layer and text styles
-- Auto layouts.
+- Auto layouts
-- Tints.
+- Tints
-- Hotspots.
+- Hotspots

+To understand how all of them work, we'll use a more complex UI.
+Also, instead of making some overrides (like text and image edits) manually, we'll use some of Lunacy's handy time-saving features like <a href="https://lunacy.docs.icons8.com/text/#text-generation-and-text-snippets" target="_blank">text generation</a> and the <a href="https://lunacy.docs.icons8.com/tools/#avatar-tool" target="_blank">Avatar tool</a>.

 ### Understanding overrides